 - Hummus Bar: Hours vary by location.
 Check the website for more details.

-Places to Visit in Budapest on Day 2: Central Market Hall, Ruin Pubs, and a River Cruise
+4 Days in Budapest Itinerary Day 2: Central Market Hall, Ruin Pubs, and a River Cruise

 Today is the perfect day for exploring the Pest side of Budapest, and most notably the Jewish Quarter.